- Find A Local Agent

 TIP: ASK ABOUT SPECIFIC EXAMPLES OF TRAVEL COVERAGE for things like cruises outside of U.S. waters and emergency treatment both within the United States and if you travel abroad.

 The cost of drugs is a big matter for many seniors.
-That’s why choosing the right Medicare drug plan matters so much.
+That’s why choosing the right Medicare prescription drug plan for seniors matters so much.
 Over 80 percent of Americans over age 65 take at least two prescription drugs and over 50 percent take four or more.
 About one-quarter (23 percent) of those surveyed by AARP did not fill a prescription they were given within the last two years.
 Over 55 percent of those reported that cost contributed to the decision not to obtain the medication.

 TIP: A GOOD MEDICARE AGENT WILL HAVE ACCESS TO SYSTEMS THAT CAN FIND YOUR BEST DRUG PLAN OPTIONS based on the drugs you currently are prescribed.
 The least expensive plan may NOT be your best option.
 Ask them when you can switch plans and don’t wait until the last minute to do this.